marintoro/Rainbow/README.md

 Then we implemented a new algorithm, R-IQN, by replacing the C51 algorithm (which is one of the 6 components of Rainbow) by Implicit Quantile Network (IQN).<br/><br/>
-As showed in the graph below, R-IQN raise better performance than Rainbow and thus become the new state-of-the-art on Atari.
+As showed in the graph below, R-IQN raises better performance than Rainbow and thus become the new state-of-the-art on Atari.
 However, to make a more confident SOTA claim it should be run multiple times with different seeds.